-Accidental falls are one of the biggest risks in jobs relating to construction industry.
+Accidental falls are one of the biggest risks in jobs relating to the construction industry.
 Hundreds of fall cases are observed each year in the United States.
 These accidents occur due to unsafe working places.
 The United States Department of Labor regulates the use of equipment which may expose workers to fall accidents.

 Competent persons are highly trained personnel that carry out inspections during day-to-day activities to determine potential safety and health risks.

-Anchoring the Scaffold
+Anchoring the Suspended Scaffolding

 The first step towards a safe platform to work on is securing the scaffold to a safe and secure structure.
 It must be ensured that the structure is able to hold the weight of both the scaffold and its occupants.